 Jessie Dick

 Originally from Hartland, Wisconsin, Jessie is a graduate of Colorado State University.
-When she’s not at WXPR, she’s reading, camping, skiing, or spending time with her two sons and husband, Jay.
+Outside the station, she enjoys reading, camping, skiing, and spending time with her husband, Jay, and their two sons.

 -